Feyerabend/vm/jvm1/README.md

 > A Java Virtual Machine implementation can support a class file format of version v if and only if v lies in some contiguous range Mi.0 ≤ v ≤ Mj.m.
 The release level of the Java SE platform to which a Java Virtual Machine implementation conforms is responsible for determining the range.

+Thus we can build in similar ways upon the specification for reading, storing, and executing code.